GLOSSARY @F-L-O-W

 electroencephalographic (EEG)

-the brain are recorded through sets of electrodes glued to
+recorded through sets of electrodes glued to the scalp.

 emergent